-Learn what it means to be an entrepreneur and sharpen your skills for analyzing startup opportunities.
-Access hands-on resources and learn about others who have built rewarding careers as entrepreneurs.
-Experience best practices for running early stage companies and practice some of the skills needed to build a great business.
-NVP consists of the following modules:
+NVP entrepreneurs sharpen their analysis, planning and management skills throughout the program.
+Through access to hands-on resources and support from others who have built rewarding careers as entrepreneurs, students develop best practices for developing and running an early-stage company, and practice the skills needed to build a great business.
+The program includes the following training modules:

 - Financial Considerations for the New Venture